Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging/Generic-EV_Charging-Worlflow.md

 A typical workflow for a EV Charging consists of the following steps

-### Step 1: User searches for EV Chargers
+#### Step 1: User searches for EV Chargers
 The user provides his/her current location and specific requirements (These requirements will act as filters for EV Charging Providers) to find the nearest EV Chargers to charge his/her EV vehicle

-### Step 2: Provider sends catalogs of EV Chargers nearby
+#### Step 2: Provider sends catalogs of EV Chargers nearby
 The provider sends all the EV Charger providers and their catalogs nearby to the user.
 The catalog will consists of all the services provided by the provider such as charging types, connector types and battery swapping services etc.,

-### Step 3: User selects EV Charger
+#### Step 3: User selects EV Charger
 Selects the EV provider which satisfies his requirements.
 In this stage user may select additional features such as:
-1. User can block/reserve the charger for a certain time slot along with start and duration time of the Charging session.
+1. User can block/use-up the charger for a certain time slot along with start and duration time of the Charging session.
 2. User can select the charger type he wants to use such as A.C. or D.C.
 3. User can select the connecter type such as CCS2 etc.,
 4. User selects the vehicle type of his electrical vehicle (2-wheeler/3-wheeler/4-wheeler) and sends the information of the user EV.

-### Step 4: Provider sends quoted price
+#### Step 4: Provider sends quoted price
 The provider will receive the order based on the user requirements.
 The user gets the quoted price, including the breakup of the price details.
 The breakup should include:
   - Tariff per unit (i.e., INR/KWh), the tariff per unit might change by the charger type and location of Energy Charger Provider
-  - Price for block/reservation
+  - Price for block/use-up

-### Step 5: User initiates the order
+#### Step 5: User initiates the order
 User initializes the order by providing billing details.
 Here, the user will provide their `Name`, `Email ID` and `Phone Number` and updates the payment details

-### Step 6: Provider sends draft order
+#### Step 6: Provider sends draft order
 The provider sends the draft order with the payment and fulfilment terms to the user-side.
 Based on how much units of Electrical Energy user used during charging as tariff_per_unit as already mentioned above in INR/KWh
-If the user also done the block/reservation the transaction includes the price for block/reservation price as well The tariff_per_unit might change with the charger type as we know that A.C. charger type has different price compared to D.C. charger type.
+If the user also done the block/use-up the transaction includes the price for block/use-up price as well The tariff_per_unit might change with the charger type as we know that A.C. charger type has different price compared to D.C. charger type.

-### Step 7: User confirms the order
+#### Step 7: User confirms the order
 User sees the draft order and confirms it by agreeing to the payment and fulfilment terms and conditions The confirm status will sent to the provider saying that user has paid the price

-### Step 8: Provider sends the order activation
+#### Step 8: Provider sends the order activation
 The provider will activates the order and informs user that the order is activated

-### Step 9: User checks the status of the order
+#### Step 9: User checks the status of the order
 The user requests to check the updates/status of his/her order

-### Step 10: Provider sends the status of the order
+#### Step 10: Provider sends the status of the order
 The provider will send the order updates with current status to the user

 ## Search (Searching for EV Chargers)
 1. The user declares the intent for EV Charging to the providers
 2. Providers publish the catalog of their services

-#### User-side Actions
+### User-side Actions
+A EV user can declare their intent for EV charging in many ways like:
 - Searching for EV Charging Providers based on current location of user
-- Searching for EV Charging Providers based on Charging types/Connector types
+- Searching for EV Charging Providers based on quantity required
 - Searching for EV Charging Providers based on Name/Code of provider
 - Searching for EV Charging Providers based on ratings
 - View list of energy sources, such as EV chargers, Solar Farms providing EV charging, Houses providing EV charging, etc.
 - Viewing the catalog/details of services provided by a particular energy charging provider

-#### Provider-side Actions
+### Provider-side Actions
+In this interaction, the Provider publishes their catalog of services and products.
+A Provider can publish various types of catalogs like
 - Publish list of energy sources and EV chargers including Solar Farms providing EV charging, Houses, etc.
 - Publish list of provders in 5Km radius of user
 - Publish list of provders with the requested Charing types/Connector types